dhirajmahato/Pain.github.io/migrant.md

 The major area of work they are engaged in would be agriculture labour, brick kilns, construction sites, services (maids to watchmen to drivers) industrial non-skilled workers, small and tiny road side businesses (tea shops, dhabas, small eateries, hotels, restaurants, etc).

-This entire workforce falls under the informal sector, which, of course, constitutes 93% of India’s total workforce.
+- This entire workforce falls under the informal sector, which, of course, constitutes 93% of India’s total workforce.
+- Migrants lack political agency vis-a-vis the local government machinery.
+As the political class ignores migrant workers because they don’t count as votes.
+- Due to their mobile nature, they don’t find any place in the manifestos of trade unions.
+- Lakhs of unskilled and migrant workers live on worksites in makeshift huts (usually made of tin sheets) or on roads, slums and in illegal settlements not served by municipalities.
+- Because of limiting job opportunities migrants are becoming victims of resentment, as people of the state see them as encroachers of present jobs.
+- Very few migrants are aware of their entitlements, legal and economic.
+They often faces issues like non-payment of wages, physical abuse, and accidents.
+- They have poor access to health and education services, which results in very poor occupational health and education.

 ##### Categorization
 Unorganized sector or informal economy is replete with diverse concepts and lack of uniformity of definitions.